akuehntopf/Vagrant-Wordpress/README.md

 Unless noted otherwise the password will always be "vagrant".
 SSH into the box using the "vagrant" username and "vagrant" as password.
-The box will also have a MySQL database "wordpress" with a user named "vagrant" and this password.
+The box will also have a MySQL database "wordpress" with a user named "wordpress" and "wordpress" as password.

 The WP admin is admin/admin